 Explore broader global themes and issues at every level—how they influence you on a personal level, how they play out in a US-based context, and finally what they look like nationally in Italy and regionally in Tuscany.
-Compare the American approach to civic engagement with local norms and processes.
-Examine Italian national identity and culture against that of the US.
+See how Siena has integrated green thinking into its city planning.
+Examine the impacts of COVID-19 on Sienese identity and community.
+Explore how local organizations provide for those with physical disabilities.
 Then connect with peers all over the world for even more perspectives.

 Introduction to Global Perspectives

-Your core course explores global interdependence through identity/power/culture, public health, environmental sustainability, and civic engagement.
+Your core course explores global issues such as power and privilege, public health, and environmental sustainability.
 To foster a global understanding inclusive of many perspectives, you and your Global Perspectives peers (based in China, France, Spain, Japan, and Washington, DC) maintain a summer-long discussion online.
 Compare respective responses to environmental emergencies, juxtapose national identities and cultures, and identify the most critical barriers to public health across all countries.
 See the class syllabus.